 3.6.
-Tournament Error - Draft Procedure Violation
+Tournament Error - Limited Procedure Violation

-A player commits a technical error during a draft.
+A player commits a technical error during a draft or sealed deck build.

-- A. A player passes a booster to his left when it is supposed to go to his right. - B. A player exceeds the amount of time allotted for a pick. - C. A player starts to put a card on top of his pile, then pulls it back.
+- A. A player passes a booster to his left when it is supposed to go to his right. - B. A player exceeds the amount of time allotted for a pick. - C. A player starts to put a card on top of his pile, then pulls it back. - D. A player does not note one of the cards she was registering before the deck swap

-Errors in draft procedure are disruptive and may become more so if they are not caught quickly.
-Announcements prior to the draft or the specific tournament rules for the format may specify additional penalties for Draft Procedure Violations.
+Errors in Limited procedures are disruptive and may become more so if they are not caught quickly.
+Announcements prior to the draft or the specific tournament rules for the format may specify additional penalties for Limited Procedure Violations.